hxu129/ms-pred-original/README.md

 ```

-Processed tables are already included inside `canopus_train_public`.

 ## Experiments <a name="experiments"></a>

 ### ICEBERG

-ICEBERG is our recommended model with a 40% top-1 retrieval accuracy, benchmarked with [M+H]+ adduct on the NIST'20 dataset.
+ICEBERG is our recommended model with a 40% top-1 retrieval accuracy with [M+H]+, benchmarked on the NIST'20 dataset.
 ICEBERG is trained in two parts: a learned fragment generator and an intensity predictor.
 The pipeline for training and evaluating this model can be accessed in `run_scripts/iceberg/`.
 There is an all-in-one script ``run_scripts/iceberg/run_all.sh`` that trains the up-to-date version of ICEBERG on NIST'20 dataset described in Wang et al. (2025).
 The archived version released with [Goldman et al. (2024)](http://arxiv.org/abs/2304.13136) is at the [``iceberg_analychem_2024`` branch](https://github.com/coleygroup/ms-pred/tree/iceberg_analychem_2024).